 July 26, 2017 – July, 2017 saw more changes to the purchase and sales contract for the State of North Carolina.
-Andy May, COO, AAFMAA Mortgage Services (AMS) still maintains that Military families need to be diligently informed regarding due diligence and earnest money checks that must be written prior to closing (see AAFMAA Mortgage Services website blog).
+Anthony Powell, Vice President of Operations, AAFMAA Mortgage Services (AMS) still maintains that Military families need to be diligently informed regarding due diligence and earnest money checks that must be written prior to closing (see AAFMAA Mortgage Services website blog).
 These costs are real, and all military families should consult with a state licensed loan officer to review prior to making an offer.
 Don’t sign anything until the military home buyer understands all contracts.

 There are approximately 20 new changes in the North Carolina purchase and sales contract.
 The most interesting is the display and formatting of the contract – which now includes boxes.
 The authors of the contract believe buyers and sellers should focus attention (boxes are highlighted throughout the contract) in boxed areas.

 Here, AMS reviews what the top five changes are for military home buyers.
 The first significant reinforcement is, “in the event of a dispute between Seller and Buyer over the disposition of Earnest Money Deposit” – the Realtor must obtain a written release from both parties, or until a disbursement is ordered by a court.
 If the military family is light on down-payment cash, a problem with the inspections or appraisal can cause the earnest money to go side-ways and sit in an escrow account until resolved.
 This may put the military family on the sidelines for buying a new home, and certainly needs to be considered prior to making an offer to purchase a home (see page two of the new contract).